 Doug Norcross – Ward A

-Doug is returning to the School Board after a break.
-He has devoted many years to Waynesboro Schools.
+Doug has devoted many years to Waynesboro Schools.
 Waynesboro has a strong tradition of having one of the best school systems in the state and we continue today with that tradition.
-We never forget who we are serving — the Children of Waynesboro.
+We never forget who we are serving — the children of Waynesboro.
 We want the very best education for each child no matter what their culture or ethnic background.
-It is with pleasure that he serves on the Waynesboro School Board.
+It is with pleasure that I serve on the Waynesboro School Board.

 Melinda received her Bachelor’s of Arts degree from the University of Texas at Austin in 1988.
 She then completed medical school at the University of Texas Medical Branch at Galveston and was awarded a Doctor of Medicine in 1992.
 Following completion of her residency training in Obstetrics and Gynecology at the University of Virginia, she taught in the medical school there for two years before entering private practice in the community in 1998.
 She is currently practicing at Waynesboro Women’s Health.
 She and her husband, Dr. Michael Brookings, have lived in Waynesboro since 1995.